ayhanap/wmdRules/ranks.md

 -   Players who no longer meet the requirements and expectations of their current rank will be demoted.
+- Raiders who no longer meet the minimum gear, performance or raiding activity requirements will be demoted to Social.
--   Raiders who no longer meet the minimum gear requirements or the attendance of the rank will be demoted to Social.
+-   Raiders who no longer meet the minimum gear, performance or raiding activity requirements will be demoted to Social.

 -   Raiders who no longer meet the minimum gear, performance, or raiding activity requirements of the rank will be demoted to Backup Raider.